 The first, and most common, deployment option is a Cloud Connector Host.
 A Cloud Connector Host is included in your Tulip subscription and is deployed alongside the Tulip Platform and is available for use on the “Connectors Page” as “Cloud Connector Host”.

-For cloud customers, this means that connection requests from this Connector Host will come from an IP address in Tulip’s Classless Inter-Domain Routing (CIDR) block.
+This means that connection requests from this Connector Host will come from an IP address in Tulip’s Classless Inter-Domain Routing (CIDR) block.
 This allows customers to whitelist access from the Tulip Connector Host to their service.
 For customers running the entire Tulip Platform on-premise, the Connector Host will make requests from the same IP address as the Tulip Platform, which is dependent on your particular deployment configuration.

-For more information on Networking Requirements, check out this article.
+For more information on Networking Requirements, check out this article

 What ports do I need to open to allow the Cloud Connector Host to access my system?